patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 We also require the "socket.io" library and provide the "http" server that we will "bind" our socket to.
 This must be an "http" server, and will not work with "app" (which is why we must use the "http" module).

-Finally, you will notice that we [explicitly enable CORS](https://socket.io/docs/v4/handling-cors/) as well (in this case, using the default and enabling all CORS requests).
+Finally, you will notice that we [explicitly enable CORS](https://socket.io/docs/v4/handling-cors/) as well (in this case, using the default / enabling all CORS requests).

 <br>